largestgithubuseronearth/addwater/docs/troubleshooting.md

 If you've changed your Flatpak permissions for AW, you may have removed the path from the permissions and will need to re-add it with a tool like [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal).
 Click reset in top right-hand corner and it will store all necessary file permissions.

 # Conclusion
-If you didn't find a solution to your problem, please [open an issue on GitHub](https://github.com/largestgithubuseronearth/addwater/issues/new/choose) and I will try to respond as soon as possible.
+If you didn't find a solution to your problem, please [open an issue on GitHub](https://github.com/largestgithubuseronearth/addwater/issues/new/choose) and I will respond as soon as possible.

 If applicable, please bring the log file from the day the issue occurred as I noted earlier.